projf/projf-explore/demos/mandelbrot/README.md

 18-bit fixed-point only leaves 14 bits for the fraction, so you can't zoom in far, but it's frugal with DSPs.
 25 bits is a good compromise as it provides a decent zoom level without consuming too many blocks.
 Above 25 bits wide, DSP usage rises quickly.

 This demo uses four Mandelbrot module instances for supersampling, plus one DSP is used in address calculation.
-Thus, the total number of DSPs with 25-bit precision is `4 * 2 + 1`: 9 of 90 DSPs on the Artix A7-35T.
+Thus, the total number of DSPs with 25-bit precision is: `4 * 2 + 1 = 9`.
+There are 90 DSPs on the Artix-7 35T and 740 on the Artix-7 A200T.

 Learn more from [Multiplication with FPGA DSPs](https://projectf.io/posts/multiplication-fpga-dsps/).